oils-for-unix/oils/doc/ysh-tour.md

       cp bean /bin
     }

-Blocks are a special kind of typed argument passed to commands like `shopt`.
-Their type is `value.Command`.
+A block is a value of type `Command`.

 ### Shell-like `proc`